clemenceclaireR/P13_VocalTrainerApp/README.md

 matching the version currently installed on your computer : https://chromedriver.chromium.org/downloads

-We provides the __run_tests.sh__ file which will executes tests for each app and will generate the coverage report (line breaks are in unix format).
+We provide the __run_tests.sh__ file which will executes tests for each app and will generate the coverage report (line breaks are in unix format).

 Note : We chose to run tests separately for each application.
-The reason is that a common database setUp has been define in order to be used by all TestCas classes without having to recreate instances everytime (or almost!).
+The reason is that a common database setUp has been defined in order to be used by all TestCas classes without having to recreate instances everytime (or almost!).
 However, Selenium classes does not support it well.
 The first Selenium class test will use it, but the data persistence is lost for all Selenium classes which run after.